AlexNeugroschl/JAX_Risk_Engine/docs/risk/var_es.md

 ES(percentile)  =  −mean(tail)
 ```

-**The strict-inequality detail matters, and was easy to get wrong.** An earlier version
+**The strict-inequality detail matters.** This formula uses a *value-based* filter (every
-of this formula used a *positional* slice of the sorted array (the worst `index` entries)
+entry strictly worse than the VaR cutoff), not a *positional* slice of the sorted array
-instead of this *value-based* filter (every entry strictly worse than the VaR cutoff).
-The two give the same answer *unless* there are tied values sitting exactly at the VaR
+(the worst `index` entries).
+The two give the same answer *unless* there are tied values
-boundary — in which case they diverge, and only the value-based filter matches ORE.
-This
+sitting exactly at the VaR boundary — in which case they diverge, and only the
-was caught by constructing a test P&L sample with deliberate ties at the VaR cutoff and
+value-based filter matches ORE.
+This is verified with a test P&L sample containing
+deliberate ties at the VaR cutoff, cross-checked against
-comparing against `ORE.RiskStatistics.expectedShortfall()` directly; the positional
-formula gave a visibly wrong answer (`72.7` instead of ORE's actual `100.0`) on that test
+`ORE.RiskStatistics.expectedShortfall()` directly.
+See
-case.
-See `tests/test_var_es.py::TestExpectedShortfallAgainstORE::test_matches_ore_with_ties_at_var_boundary`.
+`tests/test_var_es.py::TestExpectedShortfallAgainstORE::test_matches_ore_with_ties_at_var_boundary`.

 **What happens when the tail is empty?** If every one of the worst observations is
 exactly tied at the VaR cutoff, the strict `<` filter can end up with nothing in it.